rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.settostream/documentation.md

 ## Description

-Transform a set of data to a stream of data. in a pipeline, it should be placed directly after the data source.
+Transforms a set of data into a data stream-like.
+In a pipeline, it must be placed directly after the data source.

 ***